qmk/qmk_firmware/docs/hand_wire.md

 There are many ways to hand wire a PCB matrix, this guide will describe the fundamentals as well as some recommended ways to go about it.

 As we are dealing with hand wiring, it is assumed that you already have a plate.
-If you are planning a completely custom layout, tools such as ai03 Plate Generator [ai03 Plate Generator](https://kbplate.ai03.me/) and [Swillkb Plate & Case Builder](http://builder.swillkb.com/) can help when designing one.
+If you are planning a completely custom layout, tools such as [ai03 Plate Generator](https://kbplate.ai03.me/) and [Swillkb Plate & Case Builder](http://builder.swillkb.com/) can help when designing one.

 Start by installing the switches and stabilisers in the plate.
 Depending on the thickness and material this may also involve hot gluing it in place.